 Which face of leadership do you relate to the most?

-David and Annie are serving the Lord in Brazil and the US.
+David and Annie are serving the Lord in the US, Africa, South America, and India.
 Would you consider joining their team?
 Just click here to get involved.
 Thanks so much!